 I chugged my redbull and squeezed the can with my hand, lazily tossing it into the garbage can outside the gym.
 I was arriving to meet with my trainer for the first time.
 When I got in, we said a quick hello and he lead me into a back office.
 I evaluated him from my chair across the desk from him.
 He asked me questions about my fitness goals and current routines.
 I kept thinking about how young he was.
 I wondered what someone with such limited experience could possibly teach me.
 I was also nervous as hell.
 Anxiety-ridden, exhausted from a long day of work, going through a horrific breakup, and that redbull I just crushed was not helping me.

 He checked my heart rate.
 It was apparently not good.
 He said “I don’t know if we can start today”.
 “You don’t understand, this is why I am here today.
-I’m just going through a rough time and I need to do this”, I said shaking.
+I’m just going through a rough time… and I need to do this”, I said shaking.
 He took the bait.
-Our first workout together was nothing mind-blowingly phenomenal, but I gathered that he would be able to teach me some things that were simply going to take me further than I could go on my own at this point.
+Our first workout together was nothing mind-blowingly phenomenal, but I felt that he would be able to teach me some things that would take me further than I could go on my own at this point.
 At the end, we sat on the mats stretching out.
 He asked if I wanted to move forward in training with him.
 My response was to ask him he if wanted to train me.
 “I’m emotional”, I warned “and some days I’m going to come in here going crazy and you are going to have to deal with that”.
+That’s honestly where I was at the time – feeling lost and truly, kind of unstable.
 With cool confidence he assured me he could handle it.

-I actually noticed quickly that our personalities were opposite, but complimentary.
+Over time I began to realize that although our personalities were opposite, they were also complimentary.
 I was a whiner, complainer, excuse maker.
 But my trainer never let me say “I can’t”.
 He taught me that I needed to give up a certain amount of control in my life and I had to accept that.
 I couldn’t change other people or have control over every situation, but I have control over myself.
 Because I realized that I have control over myself, I was able to do things I never thought I physically or mentally could before.

 When my training ended it was so anticlimactic.
 I was expecting some big, monumental, life-changing workout followed by a screen shot of that one single tear dropping from my eye as I left the gym.
 But it was just like any other ordinary workout.
 This is, of course, because that was only just the beginning.
 Over the next couple months my own passion and enthusiasm would send me on a journey of pursuing new skills and knowledge that would allow me to take my fitness routine to the next level.